ilri/azizi-odk-sensors/README.md

 *   rfid

-observe case sensitivity when defining the variables.
+Observe character case when defining the variables.
 Also ensure you append 'ex:' to the intent as specified [here](https://opendatakit.org/help/form-design/external-apps/).

 ## Building the project